mendix/docs/content/developerportal/deploy/activate-a-mendix-license-on-microsoft-windows.md

 ## 4 Retrieve the License Key by Submitting a Ticket

-In this section, you will submit your server ID in the Mendix support portal to request a license key for your server.
+In this section, you will submit your server ID in the Mendix Support Portal to request a license key for your server.

 1. Open your browser and navigate to [https://support.mendix.com](https://support.mendix.com).
 2. Create a new ticket: